 - that you don’t feel safe, or

 - that you have tried your best to make something work and it still hasn’t, or

-- that you want to leave and start all over again, either by yourself, or with someone else.
+- that you want to leave and start all over again, either by yourself or with someone else.

 What Does It Feel Like to Get Divorced?

 For me, I felt isolated, embarrassed, and like a failure.
-I remember talking to a psychologist during my undergraduate studies who specialised in relationship counselling and research and also happened to be divorced and I thought “I wouldn’t see her for couples counselling if she couldn’t even save her own marriage!”
+I remember talking to a psychologist during my undergraduate studies who specialized in relationship counseling and research and also happened to be divorced and I thought “I wouldn’t see her for couples counseling if she couldn’t even save her own marriage!”
 It was a pretty harsh judgment by me that I never actually said to her.
 It also became the same judgment that I was then putting on myself once I realised that my marriage was never going to be anything close to what I had hoped and dreamed it could be.

 Here I am with my groomsmen on the morning of my wedding day:

 I had been warned by numerous people before I married that my wife to be was not an ideal match.
 However, I was quite stubborn when I was younger, as many people are when it comes to love.
-I could put it down to the quote “love is blind,” but the truth is I did have some concerns of my own – I just thought that if I put my mind and heart into it, got professional help, read and learnt as much as I could about good marriages and relationships and worked as hard as I could that I would be able to make it work.
+I could put it down to the quote “love is blind,” but the truth is I did have some concerns of my own.
+I just thought that if I put my mind and heart into it, got professional help, read and learnt as much as I could about good marriages and relationships and worked as hard as I could that I would be able to make it work.

 I was wrong.

 - If there is a lack of trust and openness in the relationship before the wedding, there probably won’t be much during the marriage either.